-For the most part I utilizes common principles and techniques, although we all have certain areas we customize or expand on.
+For the most part I utilize common principles and techniques, although we all have certain areas we customize or expand on.

 Please read the other DIY sections first-

-Do not attempt DIY until you’ve been vaping for six months, minimum.
+Do not attempt DIY until you have been vaping for at least six months.

 Some Important Guidelines-